cybersokari/allure-report-deployer/apps/cli/README.md

 - `<report-name>`: The name/title of your report (Default: `Allure Report`).

 #### Options
-- `-h, --show-history`: Show history in the upcoming report.
-Requires `--bucket` option
+- `-h, --show-history`: Show history in the upcoming report when Storage `bucket` is provided.
-- `-r, --show-retries`: Show retries in the upcoming report.
-Requires `--bucket` option
+- `-r, --retries <limit>`: Number of previous test runs to show as retries in the upcoming report when Storage `bucket` is provided.
 - `--bucket <bucket-name>`: Directly provide a Firebase/GCP bucket name for History and Retries.
 - `--gcp-json <json-path>`: Directly provide a Firebase/GCP JSON credential file for deployment.
 - `-p, --prefix <prefix>`: The storage bucket path to back up Allure results and history files